 Allergen contamination of food has been in the news consistently in the last few years, often for the wrong reasons.
-Dr Belinda Stuart-Moonlight contributed to BBC One Panorama programme ‘Takeaway Secrets Exposed’ broadcast on 12th January 2019.
-She also acted as an expert witness in the recent manslaughter trial of R v Kuddus and Rashid and the Royal Spice Takeaway, and R v Mohammed Zaman.General Cases
+Dr Belinda Stuart-Moonlight has acted as an expert witness in a number of manslaughter trials including R v Kuddus and Rashid and the Royal Spice Takeaway, and R v Mohammed Zaman.General Cases